 As spirituality goes, I don’t believe it is necessary to believe in a transcendental being in order to lead a spiritual life.
 Further, I believe that the wrong kinds of religious ideas can hinder development of the spiritual life.
 Let me explain my position on that.

-Religion involves things like beliefs, dogma, ritual, prayer, salvation, the concept of a reward in an afterlife, and faith in a supernatural or metaphysical reality.
-Although our program literature refers to a God held in common by many people, the 12-step programs are not about religion.
+Religion involves beliefs, dogma, ritual, prayer, salvation, the concept of a reward in an afterlife, and faith in a supernatural or metaphysical reality.
+Although our program literature refers to a God held in common by many people (not, by any means, all people), the 12-step programs are not about religion.
 They are in their very essence, however, programs of spirituality.

 To me, spirituality is about relating my way of life to the human spirit—the thing that makes me human as opposed to an especially capable ape.
-Here, for whatever it is worth, is my take on spiritual awakening, and the aspects of spirituality.
+Here, for whatever it is worth, is my take on spiritual and its principles.

 Tolerance, the disposition to allow others freedom of choice or behavior is, in my view, the absolute foundation of spirituality and recovery.
 It is the basis of all reasonable systems of ethics, because it permits me freedom as long as I do not harm others.
 Tolerance does not mean that I agree with you, or even that I approve of you.
 It does mean that I recognize your right to follow your path, as long as it does not unduly interfere with mine.
 I emphasize “unduly” because I need to be sure that the interference is with those things to which I am entitled, not the things to which I think I am entitled.
 King Baby may not yet have moved all the way out of my neighborhood.